Stay in touch

 Some hospitals are set up to assess the lymph nodes during breast surgery.
 The removed nodes will be looked at by a pathologist, who will tell the surgeon the result during the operation.

-You might also find it helpful to download our booklet Your operation and recovery, which has more information about your admission to hospital, during your stay and your recovery at home.
+You may find it helpful to read our booklet Your operation and recovery, which has more information about your admission to hospital, during your stay and your recovery at home.

-Your hospital team should provide you with information about your admission and hospital stay as well as what to take with you.
-We’ve made some suggestions of what to take in our booklet Your operation and recovery, including what clothes and bra to wear after your surgery.
+Your hospital team should give you information about your admission and hospital stay as well as what to take with you.

-You will usually be given a telephone number at your pre-assessment appointment that you can call if you have any questions about preparing for surgery, or are unclear about any instructions you have been given (such as stopping eating and drinking).
+You will usually be given a telephone number at your pre-assessment appointment.
+You can call if you have any questions about preparing for surgery, or are unclear about any instructions you have been given (such as stopping eating and drinking).

 The length of your hospital stay will depend on what type of surgery you have, how you recover and the support available at home.

-Some people who've had breast surgery without reconstruction are discharged from hospital within 23 hours.
-This means you may have your surgery as a day case or stay overnight, being discharged within 23 hours of admission.
+Some people who've had breast surgery without reconstruction may have surgery as a day case or stay overnight, being discharged within 23 hours of admission.

 You will usually be admitted to the hospital on the morning of your operation or occasionally the day before.
-There’s a brief explanation below of what will happen on the day of your surgery – for more detailed information, see our booklet Your operation and recovery.
+You will have pre-surgery checks that include a visit from the anaesthetist and a doctor from the surgical team.

-Once all the pre-surgery checks have been done, you’ll be taken to the anaesthetic room where the theatre staff will confirm your name, any allergies and when you last ate and drank.
-You’ll be given a combination of drugs (usually anaesthetic, pain relief and anti-sickness drugs) into a vein (intravenously).
+Once the pre-surgery checks have been done, you’ll be taken to the anaesthetic room.
+You’ll be given a combination of drugs into a vein.
+This will usually include an anaesthetic, pain relief and anti-sickness drugs.

 You’ll usually be asked to take deep breaths and as the anaesthetic takes effect you will fall into a deep sleep.
 Once you are fully anaesthetised you will be taken into the theatre.